 So the dog with a quiet murmur should have a vet listen to their chest every 6–12 months to detect any changes.
 For dogs who are outwardly well but have a Grade 3 murmur, imaging will detect signs of wear and tear.

-Then you can decide on starting pimobendan, a drug that could reduce the risk of heart failure by 1/3 and increase life expectancy by 15 months.
+Then you can decide whether or not to start pimobendan, a drug that could reduce the risk of heart failure by around 33% and increase the dog’s life expectancy by 15 months.

-This vet explains the ins and outs of heart murmurs in dogs:
+This veterinarian explains the ins and outs of heart murmurs in dogs: